-If the model consists of linked parts, it is only necessary to register the root model.

 Model translation and registration occurs in the background in the Autodesk Forge service.

 5. Optional: You can monitor the progress of the translation progress by clicking the Refresh button for the model that is being translated in the Manage Viewable Models dialog.